songjy-ucas/songjy-ucas/README.md

 🌱 I’m eager to learn new technologies and contribute to open-source projects.

-⚽ In my free time, I enjoy the strategy of both football (soccer) and the game of Go.
+⚽ In my free time, I enjoy the strategy of both football and the game of Go.

 📫 How to reach me: [songjunyi23@mails.ucas.ac.cn]